graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 In this lab you will:
 * Learn how to build an executable JAR file that can be deployed to any VM
+* Learn how to build native executable that can be deployed to any VM
 * Understand how to build and deploy Docker images to Oracle Container Registry
-* Learn how to deploy a Micronaut application to Kubernetes

 ### Prerequisites